Indian Idol (Hindi TV series): Season 13

 The judges have decided to do a power play for 4 weeks and let the audience decide who they want to see in the Top 7.
-Elimination will happen after the 4 weeks power play.
-The 4 week power-play is completed and Navdeep Wadali got eliminated.
+Elimination will happen after the 4 weeks of power play.
+The 4 weeks of power play were completed and Navdeep Wadali got eliminated on February 26, 2023.
+The last contestant who got eliminated from the show was Senjuti Das on March 25, 2023, leaving the top 6 finalists to compete for the Indian Idol trophy.